varnishcache/varnish-cache/doc/sphinx/phk/barriers.rst

 ============================

-The central actor in Varnish is the Manager process, "MGR", which is the proces the administrator "(ADMIN)" starts to get web-cache service.
+The central actor in Varnish is the Manager process, "MGR", which is the process the administrator "(ADMIN)" starts to get web-cache service.

 Having been there myself, I do not subscribe to the "I feel cool and important when I get woken up at 3AM to restart a dead process" school of thought, in